auto1-oss/ghactions-terraform-aws/README.md

 ${{secrets.SECRET_NAME}}
 ```
 in your workflow input. _Required: False_

+`target` generates a plan only for defined resources.

 ## Supported platforms
 >For now this action only supports the **ubuntu-latest** runners owing to the fact that it is only acting as a wrapper for terraform operations.
 To provision this on a self-hosted runner you would need to hook this up with an Ubuntu based machine.